-- Have the conversation about raising rates before the rates are to go into effect; don't let the client be caught off guard when a bill arrives. - Check in with your clients on a regular basis; if you haven't contacted your client in months, your first conversation shouldn't be about raising rates. - If you are feeling nervous about the discussion, put some thoughts in writing and rehearse what you'll say.
+- Have the conversation about raising rates before the rates are to go into effect; don't let the client be caught off guard when a bill arrives. - Check in with your clients regularly; if you haven't contacted your client in months, your first conversation shouldn't be about raising rates. - If you are feeling nervous about the discussion, put some thoughts in writing and rehearse what you'll say.